Skip to main content

 }

-1Pre-registered clientClient has existing credentials for this authorization server
+1Pre-registered clientClient already has credentials for this authorization server

-2Client ID Metadata DocumentsAS supports client_id_metadata_document_supported — use HTTPS URL as client_id
+2Client ID Metadata DocumentsAS supports client_id_metadata_document_supported — use an HTTPS URL as client_id

 3Dynamic Client RegistrationAS provides registration_endpoint